 What is still difficult for me to reconcile about this experience, is just to know that I didn’t know Hagood Hardy for any more time than it took to finish a corned beef sandwich in a crowded restaurant, but somehow he seemed to know me, and instead of selling keyboards for a living, he set me up to be playing music again full time, and he took me on his concert tours where I would play the orchestra parts behind The Homecoming using the latest (computer) equipment, all purchased from Steve’s with Hagood’s endorsement.

 One day, while sitting across from each other in a limousine on the way to a gig, I had a passing conversation with Hagood’s wife; Martha Hardy.
-She soon connected the dots when we realized that she used to live near, and frequently visited with my grandparents – long before I was born, back when her parent’s and my father’s parents, used to hang out together…
+She soon connected the dots when she realized that she used to live near, and frequently visited with my grandparents as a kid – long before I was born, back when her parent’s and my father’s parents, used to hang out together…

 Coincidence ?
 I think not…